 Instructor: Jerome Lucido

-Examine admission policy within the contexts of history, social class, professional practice and the interplay of institutions and society.
+Examine admission policy and practice within the contexts of history, social class, professional practice and the interplay of institutions and society.
+Examine holistic review, test-optional policies.
+Construct effective and equitable policies.

 The Role of Diversity in Admissions